axiomatic7group/axiomatic7group/README.md

 **Approach:**

 **- 1. The "Obvious" Workflow**
 We focus on intuitive, task-level building blocks.
-If a process is clear enough for a human to follow, it’s a candidate for Ax Lab automation.
+If a process is clear enough for your employee to follow and explain, Axiom can help them automate it.
 We turn the obvious into the autonomous.

 **- 2. Hierarchical Security (User-Level Attribution)**
 AI shouldn't have a "God Mode" key to your database.

-* Granular Permissions: Every single task in our orchestration is assigned a specific user-security level.
+* Granular Permissions: Every single task in our orchestration is assigned the row-level secutiry of their employee owner.
-* Strict Access: Our AI respects your existing organizational hierarchy, interacting only with the data it is cleared to see.
+* Strict Access: Because it is deployed at the user-level, each agent can only do what their employee companion has access to; No marketing team will be accidentaly deleting databases on accident on our watch.

 **- 3. Non-Linear Resilience (Surgical Correction)**
 Stop wasting time on "restart from Step 1."

 * Modular Recovery: If a 20-step process fails at step 12, you can audit, fix, and resume at step 12.
-* Dynamic Orchestration: Correct individual tasks mid-process without disrupting the entire workflow, saving compute time and operational momentum.
+* Dynamic Orchestration: Correct individual tasks mid-process without disrupting the entire workflow, saving compute time and costs, and operational momentum.

 ------------------------------
 ## Our Approach: Onboarding vs. Integration
 We believe the best AI behaves like a professional.
 Our "Onboarding" framework ensures:

+* Champions: The best way to adopt technology in the work place is from within not from the top; Using Champions/Power-Users to guide the internal On-boarding ensures our tools are better recieved and utilized by even the least tech-savy employees.
 * Auditability: Real-time logging of who (which agent) did what, and under what authority.
 * Agility: Swap, upgrade, or pause individual tasks without breaking the system.
 * Transparency: No black boxes.
 Just logic you can see, verify, and trust.